 At age 78, she continues to find ways to make her own spaces more functional and peaceful.
-After 17 years, she recently solved a tiny closet problem at her three-bedroom home, a project that inspired a new line of products with California Closets.
-Now, she’s sharing her wealth of wisdom curated over the decades in her new book, Martha Stewart’s Organizing ($18, Amazon).
+Now, she’s sharing her wealth of wisdom.

 Best of all, Stewart’s tips don’t just keep things tidy for a time.
 “They create ongoing success!” she cheers.
-Here, find her best solutions for your worst clutter hot spots.
+Below, find her best solutions for your worst clutter hot spots.

 Having a savvy one-stop hub where you can find your keys, mail, and the like simplifies the daily routine of dashing out the door.
 “It works amazingly well for me,” says Stewart.
 “It’s all right there, so I’m set to do the kind of work that I have to do to run the house.”

-To make your own command center, affix a piece of wood from the hardware store to the bottom of a store-bought corkboard ($17.93, Amazon), creating a ledge.
-Then, attach a few hooks for hanging keys and a simple curtain rod (as shown) to keep important notes, memos and to-do’s, such as invitations, letters, and bills, in view.
+To make your own command center, affix a piece of wood from the hardware store to the bottom of a store-bought corkboard, creating a ledge.
+Then, attach a few hooks for hanging keys and a simple curtain rod (as shown) to keep important notes, memos, and to-do’s, such as invitations, letters, and bills, in view.
 Notes Stewart, “You can even paint it to match your decor!”

 “A closet near the front door is the holy grail of entryway organization — and you can improve this area very quickly,” assures Stewart.
 Her simple solution for a cluttered closet is to utilize door space by hanging baskets and a small mirror for last-minute touchups.